-The Nursing Social Justice Project: Penn Nursing is seeking to launch the Nursing Social Justice Project to implement strategies across education, research, and nursing practice to address social and other inequities in health and health care, while serving our communities.
+The Nursing Social Justice Project: Penn Nursing is seeking to launch the Nursing Social Justice Project to implement strategies across nursing education, research, and practice to address social and other inequities in health and health care, while serving our communities.
 Our ultimate goal is transform the landscape of diversity, equity, and inclusion for nursing, and by extension, the entire health care profession via targeted initiatives and ongoing community engagement.

 Scholarships: Financial aid for first-generation and underrepresented students is an evergreen priority.

 Research: To improve the lives of under-represented individuals and communities and improve health and wellness for all people, we need to build the most diverse faculty and support research that addresses structural racism.

 Faculty Support: Endowed and term chairs as well as visiting professorships with a social justice bent are critical to the Nursing Social Justice Project.

 To support the path forward for Penn Nursing’s giving priorities and to learn more about how you can help advance the School’s strategic plan, please contact: